libormarko/Random_Quote_Machine/README.md

 # Random_Quote_Machine
 A front-end web development project in ReactJS.
+I wrote a blog post about the project, where you can read about programming concepts I used and about app's features and functionality.
+You can find it on my [medium profile]().

+## Technologies used
+* React.JS
+* JavaScript
+* HTML5
+* CSS3

+## Setup and Run

+See the code and try the app [here](https://codesandbox.io/s/random-quote-machine-20wo6).